samtools addreplacerg -r 'ID:fish' -r 'LB:1334' -r 'SM:alpha' -o output.bam input.bam

 Display the full samtools version number in a machine-readable format.

 Several long-options are shared between multiple samtools sub-commands: --input-fmt, --input-fmt-option, --output-fmt, --output-fmt-option, --reference, --write-index, and --verbosity.
-The input format is typically auto-detected so specifying the format is usually unnecessary and the option is included for completeness.
+The input format is auto-detected and specifying the format is unnecessary, so this option is rarely offered.
 Note that not all subcommands have all options.
 Consult the subcommand help for more details.

 Format strings recognised are "sam", "sam.gz", "bam" and "cram".
 They may be followed by a comma separated list of options as key or key=value.
 See below for examples.